Unofficial Website for Historical Artifacts from the Palace Hotel.

 Palace Hotel postcard sent to Mr. L.F.
 Grashel on May 26th, 1096 from San Francisco.
 Return address PO Box 714, SF.
 The sender wrote on the front "On April 17, 1906" showing how everything looked the day before it was all destroyed.

-Below: Three 5"x8.5" original photographs of the Palace Hotel around the 1880s.
+Three 5"x8.5" original photographs of the Palace Hotel.
 The first is by Perkins, 333 Hayes St, SF # 767 of the exterior of the hotel.
 The last two are of different views of the "Court Cafe" by A.J.
 McDonald, SF.
+The earliest mention of the court cafe with tropical planes was during renovations being made in March of 1890, so one can assume this is when the peristyle was constructed.

 Panoramic photo of San Francisco burning.